Research Portal of Prof. Dr. Martin Brehm

 my name is Martin Brehm, and I present my activities in the fields of scientific research, software development, and teaching on this website.
-I am currently a junior group leader and habilitand in the group of Prof. Daniel Sebastiani at the Martin-Luther-Universität Halle–Wittenberg, Halle (Saale), Germany.
+Since 2023, I am a Heisenberg professor for theoretical spectroscopy at the University of Paderborn, Germany.

 If you have any questions, please feel free to contact me.

 |There are two open PhD positions (3 years, 50% E13 TV-L) in my group at University of Paderborn (see official announcement in German and English language).
 If you are interested, please apply until 15.03.2024.